harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 tags: ["javascript", "react"]
 ---

 Myself and some other engineers were in the process of deploying <a href="https://loql.land">loql.land</a> to a production environment last weekend, and I noticed that we had forgotten to optimize the webpack build.
-The lighthouse scores were horrific: We were shipping 9MB to clients, and our lighthouse performance score was abysmal.
-After a few hours of work (most of which was just research) we were able to cut our bundle size down to less than 100KB.
+The lighthouse scores were horrific: We were shipping around 9MB to the client!
+After a few hours of work (mostly research) we were able to cut our bundle size to less than 100KB.

-Here are some of the steps we took, and which you can apply to your own projects to slim down your final build.
+Here are some of the steps we took, which are generally applicable to all projects.
 This tutorial is written for Webpack v5, and assumes you have a simple working repository that you would like to optimize.
-If you'd rather start with the same boilerplate as me, you can download it <a href="https://s3.amazonaws.com/harrisoncramer.me.assets/loql.tar.gz">here</a>.
+If you'd rather view our finished code, you can download it <a href="https://s3.amazonaws.com/harrisoncramer.me.assets/loql.tar.gz">here</a>.

 <p class="tip">If you're unfamiliar with tar files, <a class="dark__link" href="https://linuxize.com/post/how-to-extract-unzip-tar-gz-file/">this</a> guide will help you expand the repository!</p>

 ## Split up your webpack files

+This isn't an optimization per-se, but an important prerequisite that will make optimizing your bundle easier.

-The first thing that you'll notice about this repository is that we have multiple webpack configuration files, instead of just one.
-Our production file contains all of the optimizations that we're going to use when we are running a production build, and the development configuration file contains all of the configuration we need to do only in development, such as running the development server with hot reloading.
+For this project, we have multiple webpack configuration files.
+Our `webpack.prod.js` file contains all of our production optimizations, and the `webpack.dev.js` contains our development server.
+The `webpack.common.js` has all of the boilerplate necessary for both environments to run, like entry points and babel.

-To merge these files together, we're going to rely on `webpack-merge` which is an open-source plugin.
-First, let's take a look at our common webpack file.
+We used `webpack-merge` to merge these configuration files together.
+Let's take a look at our common webpack file first.
 The file is split up here for readability.

 ```javascript:title=webpack.common.js
 const path = require('path');